-In any event, the following is a brief summary of the profile of Ms Ana María Llopis:
+The following is a brief summary of the profile of Ms Ana María Llopis.
 She has a degree in Physics from the University of Maryland and a PhD in Materials Sciences Engineering from the University of Berkeley.
-After a period with Procter & Gamble, Banesto and Schweppes, she was the founder and CEO of Openbank, after which she formed part of the Supervisory Board of ABN Amro.
+After a period in Procter & Gamble, Banesto and Schweppes, she was the founder and CEO of Openbank, after which she formed part of the Supervisory Board of ABN Amro.
 Until April 2011, she was a director of British American Tobacco.
-She is also director of AXA España.
+She is also director of Société Générale and AXA España.